prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <p>tokenID defines the sender token ID for RocketChat authentication.
-This is the user ID associated with the token used for API requests.</p>
+This is the user ID associated with the token used for API requests.
+The secret needs to be in the same namespace as the AlertmanagerConfig object and accessible by the Prometheus Operator.</p>
 </td>
 </tr>
 <tr>